 As the pandemic drove most B2B customers to purchase online, it wasn’t entirely clear how that translated to actual buying activity.
-A recent April 2021 survey from DigitalCommerce360 revealed that B2B buyers make purchases regularly in monthly or weekly intervals.
+A recent April 2021 survey from DigitalCommerce360 revealed that the typical B2B buying process repeats on a monthly or weekly basis.
 When asked why they purchased online, respondents cited greater selection, convenience, purchase efficiency, and costs savings as primary reasons.

 On a global scale, the pandemic is still a hot topic.
 For example, in the US, we’re seeing more and more places opening up and lifting COVID restrictions.
 As of early May, 22 states have either partially or fully reopened.
 States like Florida, Texas, and Georgia, and most of the Midwest are open for business.